15+ Ultimate Examples of Social Media Christmas Campaigns

 Campaign: Make Someone Happy

 Coco-Cola is well-known for its attractive as well as engaging best Christmas social media campaigns that never fail to touch everyone’s heart.
 In the year 2014, Coco-Cola dusted off an abstract Sundblom Santa Claus and inspired people to look beyond the gifts.
-This Christmas social media campaign encouraged the millennial to do little meaningful things for the people around and make them happy.
+This Christmas social media campaign encouraged the millennials to do little meaningful things for the people around them and make them happy.

-They made a 60-second TV ad to highlight the kindness and togetherness as an important element and these are two things that make an individual happy.
-The video shows Santa Claus enjoying a chilled Coco-Cola and how he was observed people helping out each other and spreading happiness through small gestures.
+They made a 60-second TV ad to highlight kindness and togetherness as important elements and these are two things that make an individual happy.
+The video shows Santa Claus enjoying a chilled Coca-Cola and how he observed people helping out each other and spreading happiness through small gestures.

 Coco-Cola also did limited edition packaging which featured Santa Claus.
 They also organized their traditional-style caravan tour, where everyone could click a picture with Santa Claus on the coke truck.